On Imbalanced Regression with Hoeffding Trees: Preliminaries

 Thus, we are able to implement KDE incrementally; Algorithm~\ref{alg:incr_kde} has the details.

-\paragraph{Hoeffding Trees and Variants.} The most well-known incremental decision tree learning algorithm is that of Hoeffding trees (HTs)~\citep{DT:Incremental:VFDT} and their variants.
-This class of algorithms uses Hoeffding's bound as an indicator for when to split a node.
-Letting $R$ be the range of the optimization function that is used for determining the splits in the tree that is being constructed (e.g., $R = 1$ in the case of information gain for binary classification) then one looks at the difference in that optimization function between the best and second best attribute that are candidates for the split and if that value is larger than $\epsilon = \sqrt{\frac{R^2\ln(1/\delta)}{2n}}$, then one can have confidence at least $1-\delta$ that the split on the best-attribute is indeed the most beneficial and therefore proceeds on adopting that split in the tree from that point onwards.
-A variant of the original Hoeffding tree algorithm that we also consider in this paper is the \emph{Hoeffding Adaptive Tree (HAT)}~\citep{DT:Incremental:HAT}.
-HAT is using an ADWIN~\cite{ADWIN} window in order to be able to track concept drift.
-In general, HAT is considered superior to CVFDT~\citep{DT:Incremental:CVFDT}, which is another variant of HT that handles drift, and perhaps for this reason it CVFDT is not implemented yet in scikit-multiflow~\citep{scikit_multiflow}, which we use for our work.
+\paragraph{Hoeffding Trees and Variants.} The most well-known incremental decision tree algorithm is the Hoeffding Tree (HT)~\citep{DT:Incremental:VFDT} and its variants.
+This class of algorithms uses Hoeffding’s inequality to decide when to split a node.
+Letting $R$ be the range of the split evaluation function (e.g., $R=1$ for information gain in binary classification), when the difference between the best and second-best attributes exceeds $\epsilon = \sqrt{\frac{R^2\ln(1/\delta)}{2n}}$, then, with confidence at least $1-\delta$, the best attribute is selected for splitting.
+For our work we use the \multiflow~\citep{Library:Multiflow} and \river~\citep{Library:River} libraries.
+The \multiflow library has an implementation of HT and of the \emph{Hoeffding Adaptive Tree (HAT)}~\citep{DT:Incremental:HAT}.
+HAT employs ADWIN~\cite{ADWIN} to detect potential concept drift.
+Similar to \multiflow the \river library has an implementation of HT and HAT.
+Sticking to regression, \river also has an implementation of iSOUP~\citep{Tree:iSOUP:RiverCitation} and SGT~\citep{Tree:SGT}.